Professional 3D Scanners • EinScan • REV1 TECH

 Use the FAQ as the starting point.
 Rev1 can confirm accuracy class, software stack, accessory needs, and delivery considerations before the Medixa is ordered.

-Rev1 can validate clinical patient-mix fit, scan-preset coverage, O&P CAD/CAM integration, and operator-training scope before you commit.
-Authorized EinScan reseller and factory-trained Shining 3D support partner in the USA.
-Volume, education, and clinic-bundle pricing available on quote.
+Add to cart at $5,599, or talk to Rev1 first.
+We validate clinical patient-mix fit, scan-preset coverage, O&P CAD/CAM integration, and operator-training scope before you commit.
+Authorized EinScan reseller and factory-trained SHINING 3D support partner in the USA.

 Auburn Hills, Michigan's premier source for industrial 3D printers, 3D scanners, materials, and software.
 Serving engineers and manufacturers across North America.